martinthomson/http2-client-certs/draft-bishop-http2-additional-certs.md

 server's certificate as presented in the TLS handshake.

-Servers which host many origins often would prefer to have separate certificates for each origin.
+Servers which host many origins often would prefer to have separate certificates for some sets of origins.
 This may be for ease of certificate management (the ability to separately revoke or renew them), for legal reasons (a CDN acting on behalf of multiple origins), or any other factor which might drive this administrative decision.
 Clients connecting to such origins cannot currently reuse connections, even if both client and server would be willing to do so.

 [I-D.thomson-http2-client-certs] defines certificate-related HTTP/2
-frames, permitting a sender to offer a certificate along with proof that it possesses the corresponding private key.
+frames, permitting a sender to offer a certificate chain along with proof that it possesses the corresponding private key to the end certificate.
 These frames are bound to the underlying TLS session, so that the certificates are as reliable as those provided at the TLS layer.

 In this document, a mechanism for using these frames for secondary server authentication via HTTP/2 frames is defined.
 This mechanism can